-This framework has been created by the Nerve Injury Short Life Working Group, a sub-group of the Standing Advisory Committee for the Care and Selection of Donors (SACCSD).
-Participants included representatives from the four UK transfusion services and the Irish Blood Transfusion Service.
-All participants have direct experience of post-donation care
+This framework has been created by the Nerve Injury Short Life Working Group, a sub-group of the Standing Advisory Committee on the Care and Selection of Donors (SACCSD).
+Participants included representatives from the four UK Blood Transfusion and Tissue Transplantation Services and the Irish Blood Transfusion Service.
+All participants have direct experience of post-donation care.